LadyK-21/minimatch/README.md

 `"*a?"`.
 This is akin to setting the `nullglob` option in bash, except that it does not resolve escaped pattern characters.

-If brace expansion is not disabled, then it is performed before any other interpretation of the glob pattern.
+If brace expansion is enabled, then it is performed before any other interpretation of the glob pattern.
 Thus, a pattern like `+(a|{b),c)}`, which would not be valid in bash or zsh, is expanded **first** into the set of `+(a|b)` and `+(a|c)`, and those patterns are